How to Make an Herbal Remedy to Help You Sleep: Tincture or Tea (This Saved My Marriage!)

 The very first herbal remedy I ever made was for my sleep disorder: insomnia.
-It's the herbal tincture that completely sold me on the power of plant medicine!
-This DIY herbal tincture radically changed my life in so many positive ways!
-And, my sleep problem was cured!
+I could NOT stay asleep through the night.
+It's the herbal tincture that completely sold me on the power of plant medicine because it completely helped me sleep naturally.
+This DIY herbal tincture radically changed my life in so many positive ways because if you are reading this, then you are aware that lack of sleep (good sleep) can make you just miserable and even dysfunctional.

 Now, let me tell you a story about the beginning of my plant-based journey to wellness and one of my most powerful first interactions with the plant medicine world.